Aidyn Guseinov: Biography

-He started attending chess classes in the «Burevestnik» club, particularly he was the part of GM Vladimir Bagirov group.
+He started attending chess classes in the «Burevestnik» club, particularly because he was part of GM Vladimir Bagirov group.
 Besides that for several month, he was attending group lessons of GM Vladimir Makogonov.
 Besides that period, over the whole of his career, Aidyn Guseinov never had a chess coach.
 Master of Sports from 1978, International Master from 1995, International Grandmaster from 1998 (3rd GM in the history of Azerbaijan).
 In 1991-1996 worked as a coach for Qatar Chess Federation.
 He died on 30 October 2003 at the age of 46 in Baku.

 Family

 His wife, Elmira Aliyeva, is a 13 times Azerbaijan National Chess champion, International Master and the first Azerbaijani woman to reach the title of Master of Sports.
 His son Elmir Guseinov holds the title of International Master is a several times Azerbaijan Junior Champion and the 2007 Azerbaijan Chess Champion.

 Results

 Aidyn Guseynov played very successfully in the Caucasus Championships (Azerbaijan, Armenia, Georgia) and in the All-Union Championships: